datawire/ambassador-docs/docs/argo/latest/reference/rolloutcrd.md

     canary:
       stableService: example-stable  # must match your service name
       canaryService: example-canary  # must match your service name
-      trafficRouting:  #required to use Edge Stack for routing
+      trafficRouting:  # this section required to use Edge Stack for routing
         ambassador:
           mappings:
             - example
       steps:    # describes the strategy for sending traffic to the canary
-      - setWeight: 10   # 10% of the traffic will go to the canary until manually promoted
-      - pause: {}
       - setWeight: 30   # 30% of the traffic will go to the canary for 30 seconds
       - pause: {duration: 30}
       - setWeight: 60   # 60% of the traffic will go to the canary for 45 seconds